Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Should you use a dressing or shine product on the dashboard?

 Avoid glossy dressings on the dashboard.
-A shiny dash reflects onto the windscreen and causes dangerous glare, and greasy dressings attract dust.
+A shiny dash reflects onto the windshield and causes dangerous glare, and greasy dressings attract dust.
 Use a matte-finish interior cleaner or dashboard cleaner that leaves a clean, factory look with no glare.

 How do you clean cloth car seats without soaking them?